supersonicht/OpenCV/README.md

 1. Open Project Properties from Solution Explorer

-2. From topside, click on "Configuration Manager"
+2. From the top menu, click on "Configuration Manager"

 3. Click on Win32 which is under Active solution platform

 4. Click on \<New\>

     Then click ARM and change it to x64.
 Then close it.

 5. Now go to C/C++>General and beside "Additional Include Directories" paste $(OPENCV_DIR)\include